malramsay64/phd-thesis/08_Appendix/Projects.md

 which handles the output.
-The structure is very similar to the qtools software [@Purg2017] which provides a similar capability for the Q molecular dynamics package, while `sdrun` provides the capability for Hoomd.
+The structure is very similar to the qtools software [@Purg2017] which provides a similar capability for the Q molecular dynamics package, while `sdrun` provides the capability for HOOMD-blue.

 # Analysis of simulation trajectories